TheOdinProject/curriculum/web_development_101/join_the_odin_community.md

 ## Oh foo bar!

-With great projects come great responsibility.
-When embarking on your projects, keep in mind that you do not need to know everything - BUT you do need to understand where you are going!
-Try to be as purposeful and specific as possible when describing the problem.
-Sometimes the problem can be a matter of your approach and not your coding ability: keep an open mind at all times.
+As most of the projects are designed to push you to your limit, please remember there is always a community to turn to!
+You do not need to know how to solve every problem straight away - BUT you do need to have a general idea of where you are going.
+This becomes really important when asking your questions because sometimes the problem can be a matter of your **approach** and not your coding ability.

-When the problem is a tough one, it's a good time to pause and take a breather.
+If your approach is right and the problem is a tough one, it's a good time to pause and take a breather.
 Break the problem down into little pieces and then decide what is really holding you back - we call this technique [rubber duck debugging](https://en.wikipedia.org/wiki/Rubber_duck_debugging).
 Who knows, you might have realised the solution already.
 If a solution still cannot be found, it's question time.

 ### Asking your questions: